-Customer feedback surveys are a useful tool that allows organizations to gather valuable insights from their customers.
+Survey questions are the building blocks of customer feedback surveys which organisations to gather valuable insights from their customers.
 Feedback is crucial not only because it provides an understanding of how your customers feel about your products and services but also because it reveals areas of improvement and generates actionable data for that improvement.
-Customer feedback surveys generate useful information only if constructed properly and when the right questions are being asked.
+Customer feedback surveys generate useful information, especially when you construct them properly and ask the right questions.
 Ultimately, the content of each question should reflect the company which is running the questionnaire and the purpose of the survey.

 However, there are certain types of questions that have proven to increase response rates, and, after analysis, provide a deep and accurate understanding of the responses:

 Questions with pre-selected answers

 Ranking scale questions

 Ranking questions are a simple and effective way to collect feedback using rating scales.
-This type of question can be used to ask customers to rate their experience with the product or service or rate single interactions with the company or its representatives.
+With this type of question you can ask customers to rate their experience with your product or service or rate single interactions with the company or its representatives.
 A ranking question can generate useful information about the customers’ journey through the different aspects of everyday business.

-Clarification questions are not meant to be included as stand-alone questions in a customer feedback questionnaire.
+Clarification questions should not be included as stand-alone questions in a survey.
 This type of question has a complementary function.
 Take for example, a ranking scale question.
 A survey respondent might give a very high or a very low score to his experience.
-It is, however, very important to pinpoint the reason why a customer is extremely satisfied or extremely dissatisfied with your company or your service.
-A clarification question can be used in order to allow the survey respondent to shed some light on the reasons that drove his score.
+It is, however, important to pinpoint the reason why a customer is extremely satisfied or extremely dissatisfied.
+Use a clarification question to allow the respondent to shed some light on the reasons that drove his score.

 Net Promoter® Score (NPS)